lucasdicioccio/laborantin-hs/README.md

 can try to work around by combining `make` with shell scripts and environment variables but the coupling between different files becomes so tight that your experiment project is impossible to maintain and it will fail in absurd and totally obscure manner.
+Similarly, I let you imagine how annoying it is, when you spent a full day writing and debugging your Makefile and it turns out you need to spend another day to make sure `make clean` does not wipe all your results because you had an experiment crash.

 The only way around managing results for an exploding parameter space is to use a sort of database, and to let the computer manage the database.
 If you ever start encoding parameters values or experiment names in filenames, you are doing it wrong.
-It is exactly the same thing that using a spoon to drive a
+It is exactly the same as that using a spoon to drive a
 screw: it works but it is a lot of effort.
 Laborantin is out, free, and
 open-source: use it, fork it, or clone it.